yaowenxiao721/Poc/Concretecms/Concretecms-poc9.md

 ## Vendor: Concretecms
 ## Version: v9.3.9
 ## Exploit Description:
-## ConcreteCMS v9.3.9 suffers from a Stored Cross-Site Scripting (XSS) vulnerability in the Label field when adding a Switch Language block.
+## ConcreteCMS v9.3.9 suffers from a Stored Cross-Site Scripting (XSS) vulnerability in the Name field、Description field when adding a List block.
 This vulnerability allows attackers to cheat other users by injecting malicious scripts into web pages viewed by other users.

 ## ---------------------------------POC-----------------------------

 ```
-<script>alert('Label');</script>
+<script>alert('name');</script>
+<script>alert('description');</script>
 ```

-1. Use administrator login
+1. Log in as a user with page editing privileges.
 2. Click "add content to the page" in the top navigation.
-3. Select the Switch Language block , drag and drop it to the page.
+3. Select the Details block , drag and drop it to the page.
-4. Add <script>alert('Label');</script> to the Label field and then click ADD,the xss vulnerability appears.
+4. Add <script>alert('...');</script> to the TName field、Description field and then click ADD,the xss vulnerability appears.